The Power BI service for business users

 As a business user, you don't have access to all the capabilities of Power BI.
 That's ok, because your job isn't building dashboards and reports.
 You use the Power BI service for analysis, monitoring, exploration, and decision making.

 You might hear the term "Power BI Desktop" or just "Desktop."
 Designers use this stand-alone tool to build and share dashboards and reports.
-It's important to know that there are other Power BI tools out there, but if you're a business user, you only work with the Power BI service.
+It's important to know that there are other Power BI tools out there, but if you're a business user, you typically work only with the Power BI service.
+Because you are working with content that is shared with you, at least one of the following is true:

 - You have a Power BI Pro or Premium Per User (PPU) license.